 Syntax Element Description archivelogRecordSpecifier Specifies a range of archived redo log files.
 See Also: archivelogRecordSpecifier on page 4-6 CONTROLFILE Specifies the current control file.
-DATABASE SKIP TABLESPACE tablespace_name Omits the specified tablespaces from the DATABASE specification. foreignlogRecordSpecifier Processes the specified foreign archived redo log files.
+DATABASE Specifies the entire database.
+In a multitenant container database (CDB), specifies the whole CDB.
+DATABASE ROOT Specifies only the root in a CDB.
+PLUGGABLE DATABASE pdb_name Specifies one or more pluggable databases (PDBs) in a CDB.
+Use a comma-delimited list to specify multiple PDBs.
+SKIP TABLESPACE tablespace name Omits the specified tablespaces from the DATABASE or PLUGGABLE DATABASE specification.
+In a CDB, omits specified tablespaces in the root.
+SKIP TABLESPACE pdb name:tablespace_name The name of the tablespace in a CDB.
+Multiple databases can have tablespaces with the same name.
+A qualifier before the name uniquely identifies the tablespace. pdb_name is the name of a PDB. foreignlogRecordSpecifier Processes the specified foreign archived redo log files.
 See Also: foreignlogRecordSpecifier on page 4-6 SPFILE Specifies the current server parameter file.